April 1996 Palo Alto, California

 “The most incredible thing has happened to my niece,” Judy said, with a scowl that brought out the crow’s feet.
 “You remember Stephanie, the golfer?
 Nobody can believe it—she’s accused of child abuse.”

-“Oh, no,” I breathed, with a scowl of my own, for the child, for the niece, for the uneasiness the subject triggered.
+“Oh, no,” I breathed, with a scowl of my own, for the child, for the niece, for the unwelcome topic.

 “She has a little boy now, Jason, and that’s a story, too, but this was some baby she was watching.”